SteveHSX7/AspireSample/README.md

 				],
 ```

-and I think this comes from the launchSettings.json having an applicationUrl in launch profile being used for that project (either the first one specifically selected).
+and I think this comes from the launchSettings.json having an applicationUrl in the launch profile being used for that project (either the first one or an explicitly specified one).

 If I remove the applicationUrl (or create a new profile without one and reference this in the AppHost) then the deployment works :